jahrik/odroid_cluster/README.md

 ### OS

 So far, I've been able to get ubuntu 16.04 and 18.04 running, from [images found on the Odroid site](https://wiki.odroid.com/odroid-xu4/os_images/os_images).
-I tested [Armbian](https://www.armbian.com/odroid-hc1/), but wasn't able to get a shell onto the box after.
-Not sure if ssh is enabled by default or not.
-Also, tested [Arch](https://archlinuxarm.org/platforms/armv7/samsung/odroid-xu4) without success, so far.
+I tested [Armbian](https://www.armbian.com/odroid-hc1/), ~~but wasn't able to get a shell onto the box after.
+Not sure if ssh is enabled by default or not.~~[^2] Also, tested [Arch](https://archlinuxarm.org/platforms/armv7/samsung/odroid-xu4) without success, so far.
 I'm happy with ubuntu 18.04 right now because Docker Swarm seems to be working as it should with armhf 32 bit applications.
 I was having weird Kernel errors when I tested Docker Swarm on ubuntu 16.04 and wasn't ever able to get Swarm services started, however was able to start Docker containers in stand alone Docker mode.

+> [^2] I've since switched to using the Armbian ubuntu bionic, 18.04 as the base for all three and it's working great.
+Everything works out of the box so far (Glusterfs and Docker Swarm).

 **example error output for ubuntu 16.04 in Swarm mode**